Where do I begin?

 - Patients can withdraw their consent at any time, refuse treatment or ask for it to be stopped after it has started.
 Dentists must acknowledge their right to do this and follow their wishes.

-Do not settle for anything less than a dentist who adheres to these principles and who really does view people as active partners in their care, rather than passive recipients.
+Do not settle for anything less than a dentist who follows these standards and who really does view people as active partners in their care, rather than passive recipients.

 Some questions to ask yourself…